Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

 eCommerce Friendly Breadcrumbs
 ------------------------------
-This module adds friendly multi-level breadcrumbs for your WEB but just providing a template to be called from any template.
+This module adds friendly multi-level breadcrumbs for your website but just providing a template to be called from any template.

-If you wish have a complete experience you must install additional module **b'readcrumbs_base_tmp'** provided as well.
+If you wish have a complete experience you must install additional module **'breadcrumbs_base_tmp'** provided as well.

     **Warning!**